squares-ui/squares-ui/README.md

 ![screenshot1](https://github.com/squares-ui/squares-ui/blob/master/screenshots/squares-ui.png)

-This entire dashboard can be built in minutes, with only the mouse allowing analysts to pivot and explore data sets with ease.
+This entire dashboard can be built in minutes, using only the mouse allowing analysts to pivot and explore data sets with ease.

 # How to Install